semver-ts/semver-ts/src/3-practical-guidance.md

 ## Reasons to Make a Breaking Change

 Each of the kinds of breaking changes defined below will trigger a compiler error for consumers, surfacing the error.
-As such, they should be easily detectable by testing infrastructure (see below under [**Detect breaking changes in types**](#detect-breaking-changes-in-types)).
+As such, they should be easily detectable by testing infrastructure (see [Appendix B: Tooling – Detect breaking changes in types](./appendices/b-tooling.md#detect-breaking-changes-in-types)).

 There are several reasons why breaking changes may occur: